Key takeaways

 In the United States, two major laws make this recognition possible:

 Together, these laws establish the framework for electronic consent.
-But they don’t specify a format, so agencies and courts developed their own conventions, and /s/ became the shorthand many adopted.
+But they don't specify a format — so agencies and courts developed their own conventions, and /s/ became the shorthand many adopted.
+It's worth noting that the EU's eIDAS regulation takes a different approach, establishing tiered electronic signature standards (Simple, Advanced, and Qualified) that carry different legal weights across member states — a reminder that jurisdiction always matters when you're deciding which signature format to use.

 1. Legal filings and court documents